npinochet/tchsm-libdtc/README.md

 The library however is not being run directly, so in order to make its configuration file reachable for it you need to set the TCHSM_CONFIG environment variable to the path of the cryptoki.conf file just generated.

+We also provide an easy to deploy [demo](https://github.com/niclabs/docker/tree/master/tchsm/demo/ubuntulatest-knot) using docker containers, you can use it as template.

 ## Supported mechanisms

 Currently we do support the following PKCS#11 mechanisms: